 Sessions are moderated to promote interest in genealogy and family history, to share research techniques, and to assist members in genealogical research.
 Speakers may be club members or outside specialists.
 Field trips are made.

-The first and third Wednesday at 1:00 p.m.
+The first and third Wednesdays at 1:00 p.m.

 Brush up on your German speaking ability.
 Topics of interest, personal experiences, hobbies, and current events are all congenially discussed … in German with Hansmartin Hertlein moderating.
 Bring a friend!.

-Ovid Vitas & Sherry Levy, Co-chairs lively and informative discussions ranging over the entire panoply of history.
+Ovid Vitas and Sherry Levy, Co-Chairs.
+Lively and informative discussions ranging over the entire panoply of history.
 “Those who have not learned the lessons of history are doomed to repeat it.”